MarcinKilarski/Website-Audit/seo.md

 Both Google Search Console and Bing Webmaster Tool provide you with information regarding queries for which your pages already rank for.
 This a great place for content ideas, as it tells you which keyword the search engines already associate with your brand.
 You should then use this information to further optimise your current pages, helping them rank higher for these queries by ensuring they appear in important places on your page.

 Alternatively, you can go beyond this and create a dedicated page for each theme of keywords.
-This is a group of very similar keyword phrases, which aim to answer a similar user’s question.
+This is a group of very similar keyword phrases, which aim to answer a similar user's question.
 An example would be: social media; what is social media and what should I know about social media.
-This will allow your page to be even more relevant for those keywords, eventually increasing its chance to rank higher and providing a searcher with more information than a page that only mentions ‘social media’.
+This will allow your page to be even more relevant for those keywords, eventually increasing its chance to rank higher and providing a searcher with more information than a page that only mentions ‘social media'.

 ### 5.6.
 Hints & Tips or How-To Content